 Why is Cloud Security Important?

-For most businesses, migrating to the cloud maximizes scalability and cost saving opportunities as well as makes data management easier.
+For most businesses, migrating to the cloud maximizes scalability and cost-saving opportunities and makes data management easier.
 Companies can access infrastructure on demand, enabling them to maintain cloud security frameworks that keep pace with emerging threats.

-Organizations are often motivated to move to the cloud for this very reason: cloud computing environments offer unmatched speed, agility, and efficiency.
+Organizations are often motivated to move to the cloud because cloud computing environments offer unmatched speed, agility, and efficiency.
 Organizations can instantly access new resources and services without waiting for hardware delivery or installing on-premises infrastructure.

 But the shared nature of cloud infrastructure also introduces new risks.
 Because data lives on the cloud, organizations’ devices and servers must use application programming interfaces (APIs) to communicate with cloud servers.
 APIs act like doors, connecting one system to another, and cloud providers control the locking mechanisms that let information in or out.